 It’s recommended to feed your ball python frozen prey rather than live prey.
 This is because live prey can actually injure your pet!
 Frozen prey is also a much more humane option, and you can find it in pet stores and online.

 But never try to feed your ball python frozen prey without dethawing it first!
 You can do this by putting it in the refrigerator overnight, or placing it in room temperature water, contained inside a tightly sealed Ziploc bag.

 It’s quicker to thaw out prey in water, but much more convenient to do so in the refrigerator.
 The best course of action is to plan for the day you want to feed your snake, and put its meal in the fridge the night before.

 Next it will be essential to place the prey in warm water (once again, sealed in a Ziploc bag) until it reaches the temperature of live prey.
-This is about 98 to 100 degrees Fahrenheit, and you can verify the temperature with a temp gun.
+This is about 98 to 100 degrees Fahrenheit, and you can verify the temperature with a hand-held temp thermometer.
 Remember never to use a microwave to warm up prey!

 What to Do When Your Ball Python Misses His Food

 Usually the simple solution is to warm up your ball python’s prey to a higher temperature!
 Many snake owners report that after their pet had been striking and missing its food, increasing the meal’s temperature by just a few degrees got everything back on track.

 But if that doesn’t seem to be working for you, there are some other options you can try to ensure your ball python is getting the nutrients it needs.

 It’s actually not essential for your snake to “hunt” its prey before eating; as long as it’s eating and staying healthy in general, the way it consumes prey isn’t too important.
 So if your ball python is struggling to strike its prey, try helping your pet self-feed instead.